-Thousands of students who are admitted to tertiary institutions spend countless hours searching for good accommodation to stay during the duration of their studies.
+Thousands of students who are admitted to tertiary institutions spend countless hours searching for good accommodation to stay during the duration of their studies which has opened up opportunities in the property market.

 The boom of old houses and office buildings being converted to student communes and apartments, in Johannesburg, in areas such as Braamfontein, Auckland Park and Brixton are excellent examples of good investment options one can explore.